 In late 2017, McDermott oversaw the Keystone Sports and Entertainment purchase of the Wharf at Rivertown and surrounding land, giving the company control of one mile of riverfront property adjacent to Talen Energy Stadium.
 The company also recently completed a multi-million dollar renovation of the 400,000 square foot, Class A office building in the form of a completely new fitness center, cafeteria, lobby and new offices for the Union.

 McDermott previously spent time with the Philadelphia 76ers, Philadelphia Eagles and Washington Capitals.
-For the Sixers, McDermott served as the Chief Marketing GUY.
+For the Sixers, McDermott served as the Chief Marketing and Innovation Officer.
 While with the team, his strategy led to the enhancement of the team’s digital and data capabilities, the unveiling of a new brand identity and the transformation of the team’s game entertainment through one of the first permanent, state-of-the-art 3D court projection systems in the NBA.

 From 2006-09, McDermott led the Washington Capitals’ marketing and communications efforts.
 In his final season with the team, they sold out all 41 home games for the first time in franchise history.
 McDermott’s time in Washington was marked with record increases in attendance, television ratings, merchandise sales and web traffic.

 McDermott earned his MBA from Harvard and a bachelor’s degree from Cornell, where he was a three-year letter winner in football.
-In 2011 he was named 40 under 40 by the Philadelphia Business Journal.
+In 2011, he was named 40 under 40 by the Philadelphia Business Journal.
 In 2014, he received the CMO Club Programmatic Marketing Award for demonstrated success using technology that leverages data science to increase the efficiency and effectiveness of digital marketing.
 His brother, Sean, is the Head Coach of the Buffalo Bills.